 Priscilla firmly believes in authentic learning experiences in Mathematics and aims to make Mathematics both enjoyable and meaningful in the classroom.
 Having worked in a junior college for several years, Priscilla also seeks to share her experience with her students, and inspire them to achieve their goals beyond their secondary school education.

 Woon Foong joined the teaching service in 1990 and taught Biology and Chemistry in River Valley High School for 20 years.
 She was appointed Head of Department in 1998; a designation she has held to date.
 She holds a Masters of Science in Biology from NUS and a Diploma in Departmental Management (Sec) from NIE.

 At RVHS, Woon Foong was responsible for setting up the West Zone Centre of Excellence for Science and Technology (WZCOE) and served as Chairman for 10 years, from 2001 to 2010.
 She also spearheaded many programmes for the development of Science talents.
-In 2001, in recognition for her contribution in the advancement of Science Education, she was awarded the SAAS Outstanding Science Teacher Award, the National Productivity Award (Individual) and the National Day Award (Commendation).
+In 2001, in recognition of her contribution to the advancement of Science Education, she was awarded the SAAS Outstanding Science Teacher Award, the National Productivity Award (Individual) and the National Day Award (Commendation).
 She received The Long Service Medal in 2020 from MOE.